rbccps-iisc/ideam/README.rst

 ideam.conf_ v1.0.0

 - Config file is located at ``/etc/ideam/ideam.conf``.
+If you cloned the repository then it should be located in the same directory

-- The data files or docker persistent storage is at ``/var/ideam/data`` directory.
+- The data files or docker persistent storage is at ``/var/ideam/data``

 - The persistent storage can be changed by modifying the ``ideam.conf`` before installation.